Thomas Niedermayer: Abduction

 Niedermayer was kidnapped on 27 December 1973, at around 11 pm, from his home in the Glengoland area of Suffolk in West Belfast.
 Two IRA members lured him outside his house on the pretext that they had accidentally crashed into his car.
 The abduction incident was witnessed by his younger daughter, who had answered the door to the two men.

 The Government of the United Kingdom denied at the time that it had received any demands from the IRA in relation to the kidnapping.
 However, several years later it was revealed that the UK government had briefly attempted to negotiate with the IRA, seeking the safe return of Niedermayer in exchange for the transfer of two IRA members, sisters Dolours Price and Marion Price, from prison in England to Northern Ireland.
 The two women had been jailed for involvement in a bombing campaign in London in 1973.
-Negotiations ended abruptly from the IRA, without explanation.
+Negotiations were ended abruptly by the IRA, without explanation.

 On 30 December 1973, while held captive, Niedermayer saw a British Army patrol and attempted to shout for help.
 He was stopped by four IRA members, beaten, and struck on the head with the butt of a pistol.
 His captors tied him up in order to subdue him, but he continued to struggle before his captors saw him go limp and realised he had died.
 Niedermayer was secretly buried in a shallow grave the following day.

 Nearly seven years later, on 11 March 1980, the Royal Ulster Constabulary, acting on information received, located Niedermayer's body lying face down and gagged, with hands tied, buried in an embankment at Colin Glen.
 A post-mortem revealed two skull fractures, one of which was consistent with being assaulted with a Browning pistol.
 The autopsy was unable to determine whether his death was caused by one or both of the skull fractures, a heart attack, or asphyxiation.

 His funeral took place at Dunmurry and he was buried in the church's graveyard.